MicrosoftDocs/bot-docs/articles/adaptive-expressions/adaptive-expressions-prebuilt-functions.md

 last(createArray(0, 1, 2, 3))
 ```

-And returns these results:
+And returns the following results respectively:

-* First example: **d**
+* **d**
-* Second example: `3`
+* **3**

 <a name="lastIndexOf"></a>

 ### lastIndexOf

 Return the starting position or index value for the last occurrence of a substring.
-This function is not case-sensitive, and indexes start with the number 0.
+This function is case-insensitive, and indexes start with the number 0.

 ```
 lastIndexOf('<text>', '<searchText>')